soedinglab/spacepharer/README.md

      # static build AVX2
      wget https://mmseqs.com/spacepharer/spacepharer-linux-avx2.tar.gz; tar xvfz spacepharer-linux-avx2.tar.gz; export PATH=$(pwd)/spacepharer/bin/:$PATH

+### Compile from source

+Compiling SpacePHARER from source has the advantage that it will be optimized to the specific system, which should improve its performance.
+To compile SpacePHARER `git`, `g++` (4.6 or higher) and `cmake` (3.0 or higher) are required.
+Afterwards, the SpacePHARER binary will be located in the `build/bin` directory.

+      git clone git@github.com:soedinglab/spacepharer.git .
+      mkdir build
+      cd build
+      cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=. ..
+      make -j
+      make install
+      export PATH="$(pwd)/bin/:$PATH"

+:exclamation: If you want to compile SpacePHARER on macOS, please install and use `gcc` from Homebrew.
+The default macOS `clang` compiler does not support OpenMP and SpacePHARER will not be able to run multithreaded.
+Use the following cmake call:

+      CXX="$(brew --prefix)/bin/g++-8" cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=. ..

 ## Input

 SpacePHARER will search with 6-frame translated CRISPR spacer sequences to sets of phage **ORFs** (open reading frames) based on similarity, combining multiple evidences (**hits**) found between two sets and predict prokaryote-phage pairs (**matches**) with strictly controlled **FDR** (false discovery rate).
 The starting point are Fasta files of nucleotide sequences (.fasta or .tar.gz).
 Spacers should be provided in multi-Fasta files each containing spacers from one genome.
 For spacers, SpacePHARER also accepts output files from the following common CRISPR array analysis tools: [PILER-CR](https://www.drive5.com/pilercr/), [CRT](http://www.room220.com/crt/), [MinCED](https://github.com/ctSkennerton/minced) (derived from CRT format) and [CRISPRDetect](http://crispr.otago.ac.nz/CRISPRDetect/predict_crispr_array.html).